Generate Vertical Sections

 If selected, draw a section line in the 2D Map window.

-• You can select one of the drawing options below to create a line:
+• You can select one of the following drawing options to create a line:

 • Line—Creates a straight section (double click to close line)